Are you looking for a Ragdoll Cat Price?

 - Toys, Beds, Extras.
 The cost of all this stuff can be minimal or through the roof.
 You can expect however to pay 50-100 dollars upfront and then you can make your choice from there.
 We have lots of crates and blankets for beds and don’t really need new ones.
 We do buy toys on amazon and home sense.
 Get a cat bed, they make life easier.

 Difference between show quality and pet quality

-Show quality ragdolls meet the breed’s standards so can be taken to shows, whereas pet quality ragdolls often have mismarking’s.
+Show quality ragdolls meet the breed’s standards so can be taken to shows, whereas pet grade ragdolls often have mismarking.
 Therefore, the extra cost is paying for an appearance that is show quality.
-There should be no temperament or behavioural differences between pet and show quality cat.
+There should be no temperament or behavioural differences between a pet and show-quality cats.
 Usually both pet and show quality Ragdoll kittens are neutered or spayed or come with a strict agreement that they will be neutered/ spayed.